Deejo/Cordova-plugin-downloadBase64/README.md

 # Cordova-plugin-downloadBase64
-Cordova Android plugin to download large size file from Internet
+An Android Cordova plugin to download large size(base64), image/pdf, file from internet.